-My current research interests include stability of structures, fracture and damage mechanics, computational mechanics, plates and shells, large deformations and instabilities in soft solids.
+My research spans the mechanics of solids and structures, with a focus on fracture and damage, stability, computational mechanics, plates and shells, and large deformations in soft solids.

 Fracture and damage mechanics

-I study fracture and damage mechanics in the framework of the variational approach to fracture.
-My interest focus on the links between gradient damage models and brittle fracture, and the use of damage models as phase-field models of fracture.
-In a series of works, we have shown how crack nucleation can be studied as a problem of structural instability and how the morphogenesis of complex crack patterns can be predicted by a bifurcation analysis.
-I work also on numerical developments to improve the efficiency of the available HPC techniques for phase-field models of fracture.
-I distribute several open-source codes to reproduce the results of my papers and, hopefully, serve as examples for others.
+I work on fracture and damage mechanics within the variational approach to fracture.
+A central theme is the connection between gradient-damage models and brittle fracture, and the use of these models as phase-field descriptions of crack propagation.
+In a series of works, we showed that crack nucleation can be framed as a structural stability problem, and that the morphogenesis of complex crack patterns can be predicted through bifurcation analysis.
+I also develop numerical methods to improve the performance of high-performance computing techniques for phase-field fracture, and release open-source codes alongside my publications.

 1. León Baldelli, A. A., & Maurini, C. (2021).
 Numerical bifurcation and stability analysis of variational gradient-damage models for phase-field fracture.
 Journal of the Mechanics and Physics of Solids, 152, 104424. https://doi.org/https://doi.org/10.1016/j.jmps.2021.104424 [Publisher] [Pdf]